Vikki Goodwin’s Priorities

 Health Care

 Too many Texans lack access to basic, primary health care due to not having health insurance.
 Texas has the highest rate of uninsured, a statistic we can change by adjusting the qualifications for receiving Medicaid coverage.
 Texas has not taken advantage of the opportunity to expand Medicaid, so people are left without the health care they need.
 Additionally, the overturning of Roe v.
 Wade has led to adverse outcomes.
+Learn more about Rep. Goodwin’s healthcare priorities for the 89th legislative session here.

 Positive steps from the 88th Session: